Further properties of ball prolates and approximation of related almost band-limited functions: Ball prolate spheroidal wave functions : Definitions and spectral properties

 \subsection{Definition and normalization}

-We should mention here that the equivalent definitions given in this paper of ball prolate spheroidal wave functions are an association of those given by Slepian in \cite{Sle} and recently by Zhang and co-authors in \cite{Wang3}.
-We introduce the ball PSWFs in the classical way, namely as solutions of an energy maximization problem therefore as eigenfunctions of an integral operator and finally, by a "commutativity property", as eigenfunctions of a suitable differential operator. \\ In this work, we adopt the following definition of the Fourier transform over $\R^d$,
+We should mention here that the equivalent definitions of ball prolate spheroidal wave functions given in this paper are an association of those given by Slepian in \cite{Sle} and those given recently by Zhang and co-authors in \cite{Wang3}.
+We introduce the ball PSWFs in the classical way, namely as solutions of an energy maximization problem, therefore as eigenfunctions of an integral operator and finally as eigenfunctions of a suitable differential operator. \\ In this work, we adopt the following definition of the Fourier transform over $\R^d$,